untrobotics/botathon/ArduinoR4Template/README.md

 # Usage

-Add your code between lines *insert line numbers here* in `main.ino`.
+Add your code between lines 89 and 100 in `BotathonArduinoBLE.ino`.

-If you don't want the LED matrix on the Arduino to show debug messages, comment out line 12 in `botathonValues.h`, where it says ``#define DEBUG_MATRIX``.
+If you don't want the LED matrix on the Arduino to show debug messages, comment out line 9 in `botathonValues.h`, where it says ``#define DEBUG_MATRIX``.

 ## Getting controller button states